theIYD/help_flare_api/README.md

         - representative
         - phone
         - password
-        - locality (object of lat and lng)
+        - locality (object of lat,lng and place)
         - social_service (optional: Should be stringified array)

     Registeration of social service groups/NGOs